abeidahmed/rails-heroicon/README.md

 ### Handling the size of the icon

-Normally, if you're just using vanilla heroicons with [tailwindcss](https://tailwindcss.com/), you'd add `w-5 h-5` as classes on the svg element.
+Normally, if you're just using vanilla heroicons with [Tailwind CSS](https://tailwindcss.com/), you'd add `w-5 h-5` as classes on the svg element.
 With `rails_heroicon`, you just need to set the `size` attribute on the helper method.